 The school adheres to the Birmingham Safeguarding Children Board procedures.

 All staff have a duty to safeguard children and our Child Protection policy sets out the details.
-Staff are instructed to report any concerns to the Designated Senior Person (DSP).
+Staff are instructed to report any concerns to the Designated Safeguarding Lead (DSL).
 We have three designated senior personnel to deal with Child Protection issues when they arise:

 See our Child protection/Safeguarding policy for further information.

 We use the curriculum in school to raise children's awareness of safety so that they understand how to stay safe and what to do if they feel unsafe.

 Bullying of any kind is unacceptable in our school.
 We strive to maintain our non-bullying ethos in which relationships are based on mutual respect, trust, caring and consideration for others.
 If bullying does occur, all pupils should feel empowered to tell someone and feel secure in the knowledge that incidents will be dealt with promptly and effectively.

 We recognise the need not only to respond to and manage incidents of bullying effectively, but also to actively seek to prevent the occurrence of bulling.
 We aim to promote a common set of values relating to the constructive management of peer relationships and co-operative behaviours.
 We actively promote the safeguarding of children through the National Curriculum (ie. issues of personal safety, self-esteem, anti-bullying and racism).